fliebing/adventures-in-k3s/README.md

 ---
 ---

+## Why K3s?
+This is due to the minimal overhead this kubernetes distro has, I also wanted to make sure to keep my options open in regards to the orchestrator I would use.
+Rancher is interesting, but it is a bit heavy for my very light 3 node cluster at this time.(I need the resources to run the rest of my tests), so fo rthe time being I will use command line and possibly Portainer so that I can manage my Kubernetes as well as my docker from the same place.
+Longhorn is possibly the one that sold me on K3s, as it is done by the same team, I wanted to ensure minimal incompatibilities with such an important piece as my block storage.
+It is easy to deploy and has a simple, clean and straight-forward UI.
+Longhorn has some downfalls though..
+It is only block storage.
+So file and object storage would need to be handled in some other way.
+My preferred solution in my Proxmox setup is using Ceph (old, yes, but incredibly reliable).
+Its a great solution, but it requires I devote entire disks to this, which at this time I cannot do for this build as I am using 3 bare metal tiny PC's.
+As for reliability I am using old Lenovo Thinkcentre units I picked up some years ago in a going out of business sale, although now you should be able to find them cheap, since the older models are out of support and cannot run Windows 11, so supply of these should be there and we do our bit to reduce e-waste.
+Their Processor and memory allows for them to be incredibly capable worker nodes (although they have NO upgradeability in regards to disk, you are stuck using the highest size SSD you can get them to recognize).

 ## Kubernetes install using K3s in a 3 node cluster
 I decided to write this after going through the process of installing a non-standard k3s cluster for my home lab.